 What are other ways to refine your list?

-There are a lot of ways you can segment your data (we have a detailed blog post on that as well).
-But mainly, you can do it based on the purchase data you’ve collected over time and the number of purchases your customer has made.
+There are a lot of ways you can segment your data.
+We have a detailed blog post on that as well.
+But mainly, you can do it based on the purchase data you’ve collected over time.
+Additionally, you can consider the number of purchases your customer has made.

 At last, I would like to mention that email list building is a time taking process.
 It is not something that can be done overnight, just like Rome wasn’t built in one day.
-And you should be more focused on gaining and retaining quality subscribers and not just increasing their number because, in the end, if you have 10,000 people on your list that engage with your content on a regular basis and buy from you, they are more valuable than having a million people on that list that do not interact with your content.
+And you should be more focused on gaining and retaining quality subscribers.
+It’s not just about increasing their number.
+In the end, if you have 10,000 people on your list that engage with your content on a regular basis and buy from you, they are more valuable.
+Having a million people on that list who do not interact with your content is less beneficial.

 So, invest your time and effort, indulge in partnerships and collaborations, and you will see it paying off in the long run.